dennismbugua/simple-and-awesome-todo-list-with-react/README.md

 - Microinteractions & retention: Nielsen Norman Group and other UX research consistently find that polished interactions (responsive feedback, smooth animations) improve perceived quality and can increase return visits.
 - Small wins increase motivation: The "progress principle" (Teresa Amabile et al.) shows that small wins boost motivation.
 A todo list with quick wins can nudge users to return.

-If you want formal citations included in the README, I can add a references section with links to peer-reviewed research and UX resources.

 ---

 ## Next steps / extensions (technical and product)